ilkon/rails-app-creator/README.md

 > **Note**: the command `bundle install` is not a part of this script, because of:
 >
-> - it may fail if some packages are not installed in the target sustem (for example, some db-related packages)
+> - it may fail if some packages are not installed in the target sustem (for example, some database-related packages)
 > - it may require installing target version of Ruby first and / or gemset (in case of using RVM)
 >
 > User needs to run this command individually.